Karsha Monastery

 Karsha Monastery or Karsha Gompa is a Buddhist monastery in the Padum Valley of the Zanskar region of the union territory of Ladakh in northern India.
 The Doda River flows past the monastery from its source at the Drang Drung Glacier of the Pensi La (14500 ft).
 It was founded by the translator Phagspa Shesrab.
 The monastery, also known by the name Karsha Chamspaling, was founded by Phagspa Shesrab, under the Gelugpa Order or Yellow Hats.
+It is 11 km north of Padum in Zanskar River valley.

 History

 Karsha is the largest and most important monastery in Zanskar.
 It is attributed to Padmasambhava, and there are ancient rock-carvings at the site.
-The oldest remaining structure, an Avalokiteshvara temple, Chuk-shik-jal, contains wall paintings which seem to associate it with the era of Rinchen Zangpo (958-1055).
+The oldest remaining structure, an Avalokiteshvara temple, Chuk-shik-jal, contains wall paintings which seem to associate it with the era of Rinchen Zangpo (958–1055).

 The monastery is under the control of the younger brother of the Dalai Lama.
 Behind his seat in the chapel is a statue of Lhaso Cho Rinpoche, brought from Lhasa in the 1960s, with a golden crown decorated with carnelian and turquoise.
 The most important festival, known as the Karsha Gustor, is held with masked cham dances on the 26th to the 29th day of the 11th Tibetan month, which is usually in January.

 Mons of the Khesa race were dominant in the past in the region of western Himalayas.
 The Mons have been Buddhist in the region from the time of the Kushan dynasty, established by Emperor Kanishka.
 Mons, the dominant population in the Zanskar valley, and are said to belong to an Aryan race linked to Kaniskha’s period as their features do not match those of the local tribes or the Mongolians.
 Mons are credited with building 30 monasteries, chortens and temples, including the Kursha Monastery in the main Zanskar valley; some of the other monasteries they built are: Teta, Muni, Phugtal, Pune, Burdal, Togrimo, Padum, Pipting, Tondhe, Zangla, Linshot and Sumda.
 Gelugpa monastery is another important monastery in Khursha village, which has an excellent display of mural arts.